skyekiwi/kiwi-contract/README.md

 # KiwiContract
-Your toolkit for writing secret smart contracts
+Your toolkit for writing private smart contracts on SkyeKiwi

 ## Commands